MuayThai — Sport or Art?

 I feel that the art in MuayThai (or any sport for that matter) manifests when you become creative, when logical thought processes dissolve and you simply respond.
 I remember experiencing this back in 2007 when attending the Amateur World Championships in Bangkok, during my first pre-fight preparation with England coach Kru Yai Vinnie Deckon.

 Vinnie had spent time warming me up on the pads, building intensity as my fight approached.
 As I moved up though the physical and psychological gears, I suddenly responded to Vinnie’s aggressive change of position with an instinctive knee — where he wasn’t holding pads.
-I immediately apologised for hitting him, and he responded; “No, that’s good.
+I immediately apologised for hitting him, and he replied; “No, that’s good.
 You’re getting creative — that shows you’re ready… just go steady, you know I’m an old man!”

 It would be difficult for an opponent to see such a shot coming, because even I didn’t know I was going to do it, it just happened.
 This intuitive, artistic element is invaluable in the ring.
 You need to achieve a certain level of arousal, or mental state to access this powerful ally.
 But there’s also more to it than that.